-(for pre- retirement mortality) and the RP-2000 Mortality Table for Annuitants (for post-retirement mortality), with mortality improvements projected to all future years after 2000 using Scale BB.
-For males, the base mortality rates include a 90% blue collar adjustment and a 10% white collar adjustment.
-For females, the base mortality rates include a 100% white collar adjustment.
-These are the same rates currently in use for Special Risk Class members in the July 1, 2018 actuarial valuation of the Florida Retirement System (FRS), Florida Statutes Chapter 112.63(1)(f) mandates the use of the mortality tables used in either of the two most recently published actuarial valuation reports of FRS.
+Table (for pre-retirement mortality) and the PUB-2010 Headcount Weighted Safety Healthy Retiree Mortality Table (for postretirement mortality, with a separate rate for males and females and age set forward one year, with mortality improvements projected to all future years after 2010 using Scale MP-2018.
+For males, the base mortality rates for both pre-retirement and postretirement mortality are based on the Below Median Healthy Tables.
+These are the same rates currently in use for Special Risk Class members of the Florida Retirement System (FRS), as mandated by Chapter 112.63, Florida